 In the United States, she has been a College Board Consultant for a more than a decade.
 She has participated in different World Language curricular alignment initiatives for College Readiness (Seattle, Texas, Florida, Massachusetts and New York).
 Liliana also published an article about the integration of National Standards in the Spanish language classroom in College Board Teacher’s Guide (2008).
 Additionally, she has been a grant reviewer for AP programs for the Department of Education.
 Liliana has served as an AP reader, and has contributed and edited AP Spanish Language and Culture textbooks (Triangulo 5th edition; Cumbre and Ventanas).
 Liliana traveled to Cuba as part of a delegation of educators who wanted to successfully integrate Cuban history and culture into their curriculum.

-In her twenty four years of teaching, Liliana is a strong believer in world languages education as the most powerful tool to promote cultural understanding and social change.
+In her twenty six years of teaching, Liliana is a strong believer in world languages education as the most powerful tool to promote cultural understanding and social change.

 Welcome to the AP Spanish Language and Culture session at Monterey Bay.
-I’m very excited to work with you during the week of June 27-30, 2017.
-During this week, we will familiarize ourselves with the A. P. Spanish Language exam format and we will share and explore best practices to prepare our students for this course.
+I’m very excited to work with you during the week of July 7 – 10, 2020.
+During this week, we will familiarize ourselves with the A. P. Spanish Language exam format and we will share and explore best practices to prepare our students for this course

-Since one of our goals during the Institute is to address the use of authentic materials and technology in the classroom, please bring your laptop and an USB for easy storage of materials.
-Also, please bring a hard copy of one activity that has worked very well in you class, as well as your syllabus.
+Since one of our goals during the Institute is to address the use of authentic materials and technology in the classroom, please bring your laptop.
+Also, please bring a hard copy of one activity that has worked very well in you class, as well as your syllabus (if applicable).

 The week promises to be filled with lots of information and hands on activities.
 We are really lucky to teach such an interesting course and I’m very excited to meet you during a week of intense learning and collaboration.